-The formal kick-off of the new network will take place during this year’s EEWC
+The formal kick-off of the new network took place during EEWC 2021.

 The CIAO!
 Enterprise Engineering Network (CEEN) is a community of academics and practitioners who strive to contribute to the development of the discipline of Enterprise Engineering (EE), and to apply it in practice.
 The aim is to develop a holistic and general systems theory based understanding on how to (re)design and run enterprises effectively.

 The ambition is to develop a consistent and coherent set of theories, models and associated methods that: enable enterprises to reflect, in a systematic way, on how to realize improvements; and assist them, in practice, in achieving their aspirations.